Don-Chris/data_set_roughness_control_in_cold_rolling/README.md

 This repository contains the data and models published in the following paper:

 **"Potential of asymmetric strip tension to control the surface roughness in cold rolling"**
-Christopher Schulte, Xinyang Li, Mengmeng Zhang, David Bailly, Sebastian Stemmler, Heike Vallery
-*Journal of Manufacturing Processes*, 2025
+Christopher Schulte, Xinyang Li, Mengmeng Zhang, David Bailly, Heike Vallery, Sebastian Stemmler *Journal of Manufacturing Processes*, 2025

 [![DOI](https://)]()